FAQ

 "Open Access Policy": the journal's policy on OA .

-If funds are exhausted when the notice of article acceptance arrives, as a corresponding author you have these options:
+If funds run out when the notice of article acceptance arrives, as a corresponding author you have these options:

 • if it is a hybrid journal you can: